xthezealot/npmprune/README.md

 ### Production mode

-If the `NODE_ENV` environment variable is set to `production`, NPMprune performs a more extensive cleanup by removing type definitions.
+If the `NODE_ENV` environment variable is set to `production`, NPMprune performs a more extensive cleanup by also removing type definitions.

 ## Integration